amitmse/in_Python_/Regularization/README.md

 	- Ridge works well even in the presence of highly correlated features, as it will include all of them in the model.
 		The coefficients will be distributed among them depending on the correlation.
 	- Ridge Regression handles multicollinearity by reducing the impact of correlated features on the coefficients.
+	- Feature Selection: Does not perform feature selection.
+All predictors are retained, although their coefficients are reduced in size to minimize overfitting.
+	- Usecase: Best suited for situations where all predictors are potentially relevant, and the goal is to reduce overfitting rather than eliminate features.

 ## Lasso (Least Absolute Shrinkage and Selection Operator): L1 norm (sum of absolute value of coefficients)
 	- Objective = RSS + α * (sum of absolute value of coefficients)